 CIBs look at the percentage of on-time payments made towards your loan or credit card in the last 36 months.
-Paying your EMIs and credit card bills before the due date and in full helps in ensuring a good payment history.
+Paying your EMIs and credit card bills before the due date and in full help in ensuring a good payment history.

 This factor has a high impact on the credit score, constituting as much as 33% weight for some agencies like CIBIL, so make sure that you pay at least a week before the due date to ensure you have enough time in case the payment fails.
 And always pay the whole amount!
-Do not fall in the trap of paying the minimum amount, as it not only brings down your score but you also end up paying high interest on the remaining amount.
+Do not fall into the trap of paying the minimum amount, as it not only brings down your score but you also end up paying high interest on the remaining amount.

 You can use CRED to pay your credit card bills and earn exclusive rewards from premium brands like Amazon, Flipkart, Zomato, etc